-Welcome to the 2023 Chair's Statement.
-This statement explains how my fellow Trustees and I met the governance standards that apply to occupational pension schemes that provide money purchase benefits, such as the Royal Mail Defined Contribution Plan, for the year ended 31 March 2023.
+Welcome to the 2024 Chair's Statement for the Royal Mail Defined Contribution Plan.
+This statement explains how my fellow Trustees and I met the governance standards that apply to occupational pension schemes that provide money purchase benefits, such as the Royal Mail Defined Contribution Plan, for the year ended 31 March 2024.
 It is produced pursuant to Regulation 23 of the Occupational Pension Schemes (Administration) Regulations 1996 (the "Scheme Administration Regulations").